Cognigy/Documentation/docs/en/docs/ai/installation/single-signin-saml2.md

 You will need this SSO URL when configuring your IDP in one of IDP setup guides.

 !!! note "Configuring the SSO Provider with Cognigy.AI"
-    Please refer to one of the more specific guides for the **supported Identity Providers** at the bottom of the article under **Next Steps** for an example of the required API request.
+    Refer to one of the more specific guides for the **supported Identity Providers** at the bottom of the article under **Next Steps** for an example of the required API request.
     In case your Identity Provider is not listed, we advise you to take [**OneLogin guide**](https://support.cognigy.com/hc/en-us/articles/360016310699-OneLogin#introduction-0-0) as an example.
 The API request for configuring SSO with Cognigy.AI is identical, yet the configuration values differ per provider.

 ## Getting the SLO URL